GitHub Setup

 1. Click Connect GitHub

-2. Be redirected to GitHub to authorize the Deploy Forge app
+2. Be redirected to GitHub to install the Deploy Forge GitHub App

 3. Select which repositories Deploy Forge can access